-This onsen is featured as an optional (but recommended!) stop on our Mount Kurama Hiking Tour, and it's one of the best bathing experiences in Kyoto.
+This onsen is one of the best bathing experiences in Kyoto.
 Many foreign visitors to Kyoto miss out on this hot spring because it's not exactly convenient to get to.
-About 30 minutes outside of the city, it requires a few rail transfers from the heart of the city and a few separate ticket fares.
+About 45 minutes outside of the city, it requires a few rail transfers from the heart of the city and a couple separate ticket fares.

 I really like bringing guests to Kurama Onsen because it offers an authentic onsen experience in a secluded location outside of the city.
 It's usually not very crowded, so it's perfect for first-timers who are a little shy (hey, we've all been there!)
 Some of the public baths in the city are really nice, but feel very modern and commercial, while Kurama village has a more rustic countryside feel to it.

 Upon arrival at Kurama Station, you're greeted by a huge statue of a tengu, mythical long-nosed red goblins that are found in various Japanese legends.
 In fact, the king of the tengu himself is supposed to reside at Mount Kurama, so keep your eyes open.
 The onsen itself is thankfully tengu-free, and you can reach it by a 15 minute walk or a free shuttle van that departs from the station at regular intervals.
 Be sure to check out Kuramadera Temple and Kibune Shrine further up the mountain, both of which which will definitely put you in the mood for a soak in the hot springs after the hikes required to see these impressive religious sites.